lexlincecum said: Heyyy I can I get a summary on this movie??

-guximtaria asked: faleminderit per ket faqe te mrekullushme. pershendetje!
+guximtaria said: faleminderit per ket faqe te mrekullushme. pershendetje!

 Faleminderit për vizitën!